-“You look particularly delicious like that. are you comfortable?”
+“You look particularly delicious like that.
+Are you comfortable?”

 “I was…” Ctirad coughed.
 “I was thinking I sort of looked like a Admiral’s Pet Soldier Doll, sir.”

-Timaois laughed, a nice bass rumble that made Ctirad’s toes curl.
+Timaios laughed, a nice bass rumble that made Ctirad’s toes curl.
 “Yes.
 Yes you do.
 Well, come here, then.
 I wanted to show you some pictures and let you know who we’re meeting with.
 I’d also like to know if you’ve already met them, so that we’re not unhappily surprised by someone.”

 “It’s definitely a possibility.
 As I said, there aren’t that many of us here – my little household notwithstanding – and we tend to like to talk to each other.
 It’s nice to be able to talk to someone who understands the life you’re actually living, to understand the issues of staying hidden, for example.”